 - And, completely unlike a French Apple Cake, this cake includes a thick, buttery crumb topping reminiscent of the very best New York Crumb Cake.

-Like most crumb cakes, part of this cake's magic is in its versatility.
+Like this buttermilk coffee cake and this almond plum cake, part of this cake's magic is in its versatility.
 Serve this cake to dinner party guests, as an afternoon snack, or (my favorite) for breakfast or brunch.

 Just be aware that if you share this cake with others, as most of us are likely to do, it's almost guaranteed to generate frequent future requests.
 You might henceforth be known as "that person who makes that incredible apple cake".
 I can think of worse things.